Satō–Kishi–Abe family: Nobuchiyo Kishi

 Nobuchiyo Kishi (岸信千世, b.
 May 16, 1991) is a Japanese politician and son of Nobuo Kishi.
 He serves as a member of the House of Representatives and Parliamentary Vice-Minister for Digital Affairs and Parliamentary Vice-Minister for the Cabinet Office.

-Born in the United States where his father was posted while working for the Sumitomo Corporation, Nobuchiyo grew up in Tokyo and graduated from Keio University in 2014.
+Born in the United States, where his father was posted while working for the Sumitomo Corporation, Nobuchiyo grew up in Tokyo and graduated from Keio University in 2014.
 Following college, he worked at Fuji Television as a reporter in the news bureau.
 When his father Nobuo became Minister of Defense in 2020, he joined his father's staff as an aide.
-When Nobuo stepped down as Defense Minister and retired from politics in February 2023, Nobuchiyo decided to follow in his father's footsteps and run for his father's former seat representing the Yamaguchi 2nd district, a seat previously held by his great-grandfather Nobusuke, and through redistricting, shared by various members of the family for almost 100 years over the course of 5 generations.
-He would win the seat in the by-election in April with 61,369 votes, 52.47% of the total votes cast, becoming the youngest member of the majority LDP in Diet, and only the third Diet member born in the Heisei era.
+When Nobuo stepped down as defense minister and retired from politics in February 2023, Nobuchiyo decided to follow in his father's footsteps and run for his father's former seat representing the Yamaguchi 2nd district, a seat previously held by his great-grandfather Nobusuke and, through redistricting, shared by various members of the family for almost 100 years over the course of 5 generations.
+He would win the seat in the by-election in April with 61,369 votes, 52.47% of the total votes cast, becoming the youngest member of the majority LDP in Diet and only the third Diet member born in the Heisei era.

-He would be appointed in the Vice-Minister roles in Ishiba's Cabinet following his re-election securing his seat with 104,885 votes in the 2024 Japanese general election.
+He would be appointed to the vice minister role in Ishiba's cabinet following his re-election, securing his seat with 104,885 votes in the 2024 Japanese general election.